SherryH/interviewQs/README.md

 ## Process/ Responsibility

 * What will be my responsibility at the company?
+* Who is your ideal candidate for this role?
+* How do you measure success for the dev team/ individual and the company?
+* What is the code review process?
+Averge time to merge?
+How many approvals?
+Checklist?
+* How often do you release?
 * What sort of process does the team follow?
 What does a feature life cycle look like?
 * What does a typical day look like?
 * How is testing done?